instana/mina-instana/README.md

 ## Usage

-1. Add the following to your `config/deploy.rb`
+Add the following to your `config/deploy.rb`
 ```
 require 'mina/instana'
 ```

-2. ...
+Deploy...

-3. Profit!
+Profit!

 ## Development